196 East Commerce Street

 Bridgeton, NJ 08302

-The HCK Freehold office is home to HCK’s appeals and motions sections.
-The experienced attorneys in this department provide additional legal and research resources to clients who are working with other NJ Criminal Trial Attorneys, NJ Family lawyers, and NJ personal injury lawyers.
+The Helmer, Conley & Kasselman Freehold office is home to our appeals and motions sections.
+The experienced attorneys in this department provide additional legal and research resources to clients who are working with other criminal trial attorneys, family lawyers, and personal injury lawyers.

 Freehold criminal lawyers who work in Motions practice either create their own motions, or respond to the motions presented by the other side.
 Their work influences the evidence that can or cannot be used in a trial.
 An attorney might submit a motion to suppress evidence, such as a victim or witness identification, or a defendant’s statements.
 If a suppression motion is successful, the prosecution’s case against the defendant could be much weaker, and the charges could either be dismissed or a more favorable plea bargain negotiated.
-Since many of the defense attorneys at HCK are either former assistant county prosecutors, deputy attorney generals, assistant US attorneys or police officers, they understand the impact of effective motions on all aspects of a case.
-HCK’s NJ Criminal Defense lawyers use motion strategies effectively to protect clients’ rights.
+Since many of the defense attorneys at Helmer, Conley & Kasselman are either former assistant county prosecutors, deputy attorney generals, assistant US attorneys or police officers, they understand the impact of effective motions on all aspects of a case.
+Helmer, Conley & Kasselman’s Freehold criminal defense lawyers use motion strategies effectively to protect clients’ rights.

-Family law and personal injury attorneys also use motions in their practices.
+Family law/divorce lawyers and personal injury attorneys also use motions in their practices.
 A family lawyer might use a motion to try to compel discovery (get information from the other side) or control the flow of evidence in a custody case.
-Personal Injury attorneys might use a type of motion called summary judgment to force a case to end without a trial.
+Personal injury attorneys might use a type of motion called summary judgment to force a case to end without a trial.

-HCK’s appeals and motions attorneys work with attorneys and clients across the state of NJ.
+Helmer, Conley & Kasselman’s appeals and motions attorneys work with attorneys and clients across the state of New Jersey.
 Video conferencing capability connects the attorneys in the Freehold office with the other firm offices throughout the state, leading to easy communication for all clients.

-If you do meet with one of the HCK NJ Criminal Defense lawyers, NJ Family lawyers or NJ injury attorneys in Freehold, be sure to save some time for exploring the area afterwards.
+If you do meet with one of our attorneys in Freehold, be sure to save some time for exploring the area afterwards.
 Six Flags is only about 6 miles away.
 There are many State Parks in the area.
 Finally, there are a number of breweries, but, if you do go to visit those, please don’t drink and drive.